Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 40. Jjajangmyeon (짜장면)

-Originally a Chinese dish that evolved over time to suit the Korean palate, Jjajangmyeon has cemented its place as a treat to commemorate special occasions in their lives.
+Originally a Chinese dish adapted for the Korean palate, Jjajangmyeon has cemented its place as a treat to celebrate special occasions.

-It is a Korean dish in which stringy and chewy noodles are layered with a thick and savory sauce, with chunking (black bean paste) dominating the flavors.
+It is a Korean dish in which stringy, chewy noodles are layered with a thick, savory sauce, with black bean paste (chunjang) dominating the flavors.
 This is typical cooking aromatics, added with soy sauce, diced pork, and vegetables.

 Cucumbers and yellow radish are added to the dish just before serving to add a layer of crunch and freshness.
 Koreans love this carb-heavy, umami-laden dish so much that they eat it at least once a week.